Pozer

-Tyrone Paul (born 2003), known professionally as Pozer, is a British rapper from Croydon, South London.
+Isaiah Sampson (born 2001), known professionally as Pozer, is a British rapper from Croydon, South London.
 He gained recognition in 2024 with his debut single, "Kitchen Stove" which peaked at number 22 on the UK Singles Chart.

 Career

 2018–present: Beginnings and "Kitchen Stove"

 Pozer's career began in 2018 after freestyles he posted on TikTok started to gain traction as comparisons were made to artists like Nines, Skrapz and Fredo.

-Pozer released his debut single "Kitchen Stove" on 23 February 2024.Which quickly gained traction due to its harmonious melody The single reached number 22 on the UK Singles Chart and number 47 on the Irish Singles Chart.
+Pozer released his debut single "Kitchen Stove" on 23 February 2024.
+Which quickly gained traction due to its harmonious melody The single reached number 22 on the UK Singles Chart and number 47 on the Irish Singles Chart.
 Just a week later, on 8 March, the debut hit single received an official remix with Nemzzz and JS x YD.
 On 19 April 2024 Pozer released his second single, "Malicious Intentions" which peaked at number 41 on the UK Singles Chart and number 97 on the Irish Singles Chart, making Pozer the first UK rapper to chart his first two singles on the UK Singles Chart.